anhkhoadx/ProximalAPI-Docs/README.md

 ####1.
 Wireless Name

-A wireless name is a word or phrase from one to thirty-two characters (32 bytes) in length that typically corresponds to the SSID (Service Set Identifier) of your device.
+A wireless name is a word or phrase transmitted from a Wireless Device as an ID string or form of device or network identification.
+Currently the Proximal API responds to one to thirty-two characters (32 bytes) in length that typically corresponds to the SSID (Service Set Identifier) of a Wi-Fi or Bluetooth device.
 SSIDs are often referred to as “network names” and are broadcast by a device to all receiving devices within the broadcast radius of a device’s networking hardware.

 A new device typically has an SSID that is set by default by the device manufacturer.
 This SSID can be manually changed on a number of devices, such as smartphones, tablets, laptops, PCs and wireless network routers in the home or office.